Scrum Coaching Retreat - Banner

 Martin Stahl

-Digital Product Manager in Startups for over a decade.
+Digital Product Leader in Startups for over a decade.
 Now Coaching, Training and Consulting for Product Management and Innovation.